Opuntia polycantha var erinacea ursina

 Product Details

-3. Habitat & Origin This is a naturally occurring wild variety native to the high-desert regions of the Southwestern United States, particularly the Mojave and Great Basin deserts.
-It is a slow-growing, cold-hardy species.
-Our specimens are ethically propagated via sustainable nursery cuttings to ensure the preservation of wild desert populations.
+3. Habitat & Origin: This is a wild variety native to the high-elevation Mojave Desert and the Great Basin regions of the Southwestern United States.
+It is a naturally occurring variant evolved for extreme temperature fluctuations.
+Our specimens are propagated through sustainable nursery-grown pads, ensuring no disturbance to the sensitive desert ecosystems of California or Utah.